Holy Angels Roman Catholic Church

 Food Drive: Bags for food are collected by the Knights of Columbus on the last Sunday of the Month.
 Bags are available in the back of the MDC.
-The most needed items for the month of September are canned vegetables and cooking oil.
+The most needed items for the month of October are canned/dried milk and oatmeal.

 Collections: If writing a check for the collection, please write separate checks for each collection.
 We are not able to divide single checks into multiple collections.
 Thank you.